tanguilp/asteroid/guides/oauth2/jar.md

 communicate the list of its signing key by:
 - publishing it on a JWK URI.
 Asteroid uses the client's `"jwks_uri"` to retrieve those keys (using the `JWKSURIUpdater` library).
 This is the preferred method, suited for servers
 - including it in the `Asteroid.Client` `"jwks"` attribute.
 This is suited for mobile or javascript applications that cannot publish keys at an endpoint

-The internal `Asteroid.Client.get_jwks/1` function is used for the prupose of retrieving the client's keys.
+The internal `Asteroid.Client.get_jwks/1` function is used for the purpose of retrieving the client's keys.

 Asteroid comes with a configured list of acceptable signing algorithms with the [`:oauth2_jar_request_object_signing_alg_values_supported`](Asteroid.Config.html#module-oauth2_jar_request_object_signing_alg_values_supported) configuration option (which is also published in the metadata under the `"request_object_signing_alg_values_supported"` key).

+In case the `"request_object_signing_alg"` attribute of the client is set, this value is used as the only allowed signature algorithm.

 Asteroid will try all the eligible keys.
 An eligible key is one that fulfills **all** of the following conditions: